ishtms/learn-nodejs-hard-way/chapters/ch04-logtar-our-logging-library.md

 4. **Error**: Reports errors or exceptional conditions that need to be addressed.
 These messages indicate that something has gone wrong and might affect the application's functionality.
 5. **Critical/Fatal**: For severe errors that might crash the application or cause major malfunctions.
 These messages require immediate attention as they indicate critical failures.

 > I prefer using `Class` over functions or objects to provide a better API.
 It's a powerful system in JavaScript, and I find it superior to factory functions. `Class` do have some draw backs but for our use case, they’re the best possible solution.
-If you’re un-aware of how classes work in javascript, just [go through this page quickly.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_classes) This should be enough to follow along.
+If you’re un-aware of how classes work in javascript, just [go through this](https://github.com/ishtms/learn-javascript-easy-way/blob/master/chapters/14_classes.js) and [this page](https://github.com/ishtms/learn-javascript-easy-way/blob/master/chapters/15_inheritance_classes.js) on my another javascript learning resource.

 When building a complex system or anticipating scalability, it's best to start simply and refactor as necessary.
 You don't need to use best practices from day one.